 An often overlooked role of Si is its perception of internal bodily sensations—the body as felt and experienced from within.
 Perhaps more than any other function, it provides access to the raw and basic sense of “being” that exists apart from thought or outward stimuli.
 Historically, Eastern philosophical and religious traditions have done a much better job exploring this dimension than those of the West.
 This feature of Si is brought to the fore during activities requiring close attention to one’s internal bodily state, such as yoga, Tai-Chi, meditation, or various relaxation techniques.
 INTPs interested in exploring this element of Si may find great delight and benefit from these sorts of practices.
 They are especially useful in developing the body awareness necessary to relax and control anxiety.

 INTPs’ Inferior Function: Extraverted Feeling (Fe)

-For those unfamiliar with the powerful influence of the inferior function on personality, as well as common strategies for dealing with it, I strongly encourage you to explore my post, Understanding the Inferior Function.
+The inferior function is a less well-known and less-emphasized subject in personality typology.
+For those unfamiliar with the powerful influence of the inferior function on personality, as well as common strategies for dealing with it, be sure to read my post, Understanding the Inferior Function.

 Harmony vs. Helping

 INTPs use Extraverted Feeling (Fe) as their inferior function.
 Because it is in the inferior position, their Fe is often more sensitive and less resilient than Fe is for FJ types.
 This can make INTPs highly uncomfortable in emotional situations, especially those involving potential conflict or disharmony.